-Lab-on-a-chip technology makes it possible to conduct miniaturized lab analysis on micro- or nanoscale.
+Lab-on-a-chip technology makes it possible to conduct miniaturised lab analysis on micro- or nanoscale.
 The chips can vary in size from a few millimeters up to a few square centimeters.
 Lab-on-a-chips contain channel structures and have one or more laboratory functions built within.
-The number of applications is still growing and lab-on-a-chip technology is now related to the fields of microfluidics, MEMS* and µTAS**.
+The number of applications is still growing and Lab-on-a-chip technology is now related to the fields of microfluidics, MEMS* and µTAS**.

-The lab-on-a-chip devices of Micronit contain single or multiple lab functions depending on customer’s needs.
-The of-the-shelf chips have single functions like e.g. mixing, droplet generation or micro-reaction (see examples in the webstore).
-But the lab-on-a-chip devices can also be equipped with electrodes for particle or cell detection, particle packing, sorting, electrophoresis, PCR etc.
+The Lab-on-a-chip devices of Micronit contain single or multiple lab functions depending on customers' needs.
+The off-the-shelf chips have single functions like e.g. mixing, droplet generation or micro-reaction (see examples in our web store).
+But the Lab-on-a-chip devices can also be equipped with electrodes for particle or cell detection, particle packing, sorting, electrophoresis, PCR etc.

-The time that lab-on-a-chip technology was only for analysis purposes is far behind.
-It is no longer the territory of just scientists anymore.
-Nowadays lab-on-a-chip technology becomes part of the common world.
-Especially in the medical world where point-of-care test gives quick results and reduce the workload for doctors and analysts.
-See for example the Medimate showcase about the lithium chip.
+The time when Lab-on-a-chip technology was only for analysis purposes, has long been over.
+It is no longer only a scientist's territory.
+Nowadays Lab-on-a-chip technology is becoming part of the common world.
+Especially the medical world, where point-of-care testing gives us quick results and reduces the workload for doctors and analysts.
+Read for example our showcase on the lithium monitoring chip.

 Other examples can be found in the field of forensics or cell research.
 Lab-on-a-chip technology reduces the time of getting DNA results from three days to a couple of minutes.
-And lab-on-a-chip devices are also excellent tools for cell research, like cell sorting or cell growth.
-There are many more examples to give, like water analysis or microreactors to grow cells or tissue.
-It will be too much to name here.
+And Lab-on-a-chip devices are also excellent tools for cell research, such as cell sorting or cell growth.
+There are many more examples, like water analysis or microreactors to grow cells or tissue, but we can't possible name of all them.

-If you have a specific application in mind and want to know if Micronit can be your partner;
+If you have a specific application in mind and want to know if we can be your partner, then:

 ** Micro Total Analysis Systems